 Tom Cruise is Going to Space

-On The Joys of Set Locations and IRL Acting
+On The Joys of Set Locations and Real Life Acting

 Filming Like Its 2023

 Tom Cruise is going to space!
 He’s filming a movie there next year, a first for Hollywood.
-[1] Cruise is constantly raising the bar in filmmaking for his attention to craft, to action scene stunts, to learning new skills so he can best embody his character.
-He successfully put the cast of Maverick through Navy flight training, in less time (and no drop-outs) than designed for.
+[1] Cruise is constantly raising the bar in filmmaking with his attention to craft.
+He leads by example for all actors, doing his own action scenes and stunts, always learning new skills to better embody his character and deliver top performances.
+He successfully put the cast of Maverick through Navy flight training, note to mention they finished ahead of the regular class schedule.
 [2]

-Here’s something I’ve been wondering: Did doing his own stunts and flying his own jets make Tom Cruise a better actor?
-Did it improve his craft over decades of practice and learning?
-It would be hard to say no.
+Here’s something I’ve been wondering: Did doing his own stunts, like flying his own fighter jets, make Tom Cruise a better actor?
+Do I think it improved his craft over decades?
+It would be hard for me to disagree.
+It must have.

-CGI can do a lot, but it can’t pump out quality acting (which most actors today would agree is best done on set with props, in the streets or in the lot).
-I would argue filming Dune in the Sahara desert was the way to get the best acting out of the talent, or at least use a giant LED Screen instead of chroma-keying a greenscreen (see The Mandalorian [3]).
+CGI can do a lot these days, but it can’t pump out quality acting performances, yet (which most actors today would agree gets the best performance out of you in-person and on-location).
+I would argue filming Dune in the Sahara desert got the best performances out of the young co-stars.
+When budgets don’t allow for filming live on location, the next best thing still includes props and costumes in front of a modern LED Screen compared with “greenscreen” chroma-keying (see The Mandalorian [3]).

-Actors can perform better the more immersive their set and co-star interactions can be.
-However, could Zendaya and Timothée perform some of their best takes on a comfy LA warehouse?
+Actors perform better the more immersive their co-star interactions can be.
+However, could Zendaya and Timothée still perform some of their best takes in a studio lot?
 Acting takes mental fortitude (especially for take-heavy Directors) and requires good health and sleep.

-Will VR and other forms of AI/CGI ruin acting?
+Will VR and other forms of AI “synthetic video” ruin acting in the future?
 It’s worth thinking how to avoid it.
-For example: If actors stop training and going to film school, and simply sell their likeness through “influence” — are they actors?
-No!
+For example: If actors stop training and going to film school, and simply sell their likeness through “influence” — are they still considered actors?

-One of my favorite movies is Apocalypse Now, from probably my favorite director.
-Recently I was lucky to watch some of the newer “Director’s Cut” and Redux versions over streaming [4], with access to commentary made during filming.
+One of my favorite movies is Apocalypse Now, from one of my favorite Directors Francis Ford Coppola.
+Recently I watched some of the newer “Director’s Cut” and Redux versions [4], with access to commentary made during filming.
 The interviews are fascinating.
 It didn’t look like a fun experience.
-Filming over there with such realism drove more than a few to injury.
+Filming over there with such realism drove more than a few to injury both physically and mentally.

-It also turns out some of my favorite scenes were accidents, discovered while admirably and adventurously taking a Hollywood Blockbuster production across Asia.
-Aspects of the story can be discovered as enacted on a live film set, outside of a “virtual production” metaverse, and on the streets and sands.
+It also turns out some of my favorite scenes were “happy accidents”, discovered while admirably and adventurously taking a Hollywood Blockbuster production across Vietnam in the aftermath of the war.
+Aspects of the story can be discovered, as enacted on a live film set outside of a “virtual production” metaverse, and on the streets and in the sands.

-Some towns and cities thrive on revenue from Film Productions moving work to locations where livelihoods support local communities.
-If you go to AFM this year, you’ll see many booths set up by cities that want you to film there.
-There are definite benefits, both to business and the soul, for us to travel and visit new cities around the planet.
+Some towns and cities thrive on revenue from film productions, supporting livelihoods and local communities.
+If you go to AFM this year, you’ll see many booths set up by cities that want you to come film locally.
+There are benefits, both to the bottom line and to the artist’s soul, to travel and visit new cities around the planet.

 Filming like its 2025